filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus state command [command options] [arguments...]

 COMMANDS:
-   power                   Query network or miner power sectors                 Query the sector set of a miner active-sectors          Query the active sector set of a miner list-actors             list all actors in the network list-miners             list all miners in the network circulating-supply      Get the exact current circulating supply of Filecoin sector                  Get miner sector info get-actor               Print actor information lookup                  Find corresponding ID address replay                  Replay a particular message sector-size             Look up miners sector size read-state              View a json representation of an actors state list-messages           list messages on chain matching given criteria compute-state           Perform state computations call                    Invoke a method on an actor locally get-deal                View on-chain deal info wait-msg                Wait for a message to appear on chain search-msg              Search to see whether a message has appeared on chain miner-info              Retrieve miner information market                  Inspect the storage market actor exec-trace              Get the execution trace of a given message network-version         Returns the network version miner-proving-deadline  Retrieve information about a given miner's proving deadline help, h                 Shows a list of commands or help for one command
+   power                       Query network or miner power sectors                     Query the sector set of a miner active-sectors              Query the active sector set of a miner list-actors                 list all actors in the network list-miners                 list all miners in the network circulating-supply          Get the exact current circulating supply of Filecoin sector, sector-info         Get miner sector info get-actor                   Print actor information lookup                      Find corresponding ID address replay                      Replay a particular message sector-size                 Look up miners sector size read-state                  View a json representation of an actors state list-messages               list messages on chain matching given criteria compute-state               Perform state computations call                        Invoke a method on an actor locally get-deal                    View on-chain deal info wait-msg, wait-message      Wait for a message to appear on chain search-msg, search-message  Search to see whether a message has appeared on chain miner-info                  Retrieve miner information market                      Inspect the storage market actor exec-trace                  Get the execution trace of a given message network-version             Returns the network version miner-proving-deadline      Retrieve information about a given miner's proving deadline help, h                     Shows a list of commands or help for one command

 OPTIONS:
    --tipset value  specify tipset to call method on (pass comma separated array of cids)